Sea silk

 Sea silk is an extremely rare fabric that is made from the long silky filaments, or byssus, secreted by a gland in the foot of pen shells (in particular Pinna nobilis).
 The byssus is used by the mussel to attach itself to the sea bed.
 It was previously produced in Sardinia and Taranto until the early 20th century and is still made at small scale by a few people in Sardinia.

 The cloth produced from byssus is extremely light and warm.
 It is also often described as being very thin, although it is similar in thickness to other fibers such as silk.
 Byssus was said to be so fine that a pair of women's gloves made from the fabric could fit into half a walnut shell and a pair of stockings in a snuffbox.
-However, Helen Scales has put forward the idea that this idea actually refers to Limerick gloves made from a fine kid leather that were sold inside walnut shells as a marketing stunt, and over time, the walnut packaging and beliefs about byssus cloth were conflated.
+However, Helen Scales has put forward the idea that this actually refers to Limerick gloves made from fine kid leather sold inside walnut shells as a marketing stunt, and that over time the walnut packaging and beliefs about byssus cloth were conflated.

 Production

 Pinna nobilis produces a beard of about 1,000 fibers to attach itself to the sea floor, which are all attached to a central stem.
 They can be up to 20 cm long.

 The removed beard is processed in several steps.
 First, it is rinsed in the sea to remove debris.
 It is then washed in fresh water and manually cleaned.
 This may be followed by a third bath, again in fresh water.
 After drying, it is carded and then spun by hand.
 Beginning in the early 19th century, the beards were sometimes left intact after being cleaned and combed and then sewn together in a close, overlapping manner to produce an effect resembling fur.

 The fibers vary in color and have a unique egg-shaped profile when viewed under a microscope.
-They are 10–50 microns in diameter, which is comparible to other natural fibers such as silk (11–15 microns), merino wool (18–25 microns) or mohair (20–40 microns).
+They are 10–50 microns in diameter, which is comparable to other natural fibers such as silk (11–15 microns), merino wool (18–25 microns) or mohair (20–40 microns).
 It is not very strong, especially when wet, compared to other fibers.

 Bysus can be soaked in lemon juice for a few hours to produce a golden color.
 There are no known historical examples of dyed sea silk, probably because the natural color was highly valued.
-Modern experiments with dyeing sea sillk have not shown dramatic color changes.
+Modern experiments with dyeing sea silk have not shown dramatic color changes.

 While a few extant woven objects are known, most were knit, and many are gloves.
 A knitted pair of gloves probably took the byssus from around 150 shells to produce.
 There are historical reports of sea silk being mixed with silk, probably for economic reasons, and also with wool, though very few objects with mixed fibers are now known to exist.
 Sea silk fibers may also be used for embroidery.